LyuLucas1207/NebulaFX/docs/README.md

 **Last Updated**: 2024-01-15
 **Documentation Version**: v1.0.0

-*Thank you for using RustFS!
+*Thank you for using NebulaFX!
 We are committed to delivering the best distributed file system solution.*